jusbuckingham/kofa/README.md

 └── package.json                 # Root package.json, primarily for scripts
 ```

 ## Wireframe (UI)
 ![Kofa UI Wireframe](imgs/kofa-ui-wirefram.png)

 ## Purpose of this application
-To get quick voter suggestions on the 2024 election.
+To get concise voter suggestions on the 2024 election.

 ## Summary
-I want to take my local ballot and use the app to make decisions on who to vote for based on specific questions answered when creating a profile.
+I want to take my local ballot and use the app to make decisions on who to vote.

 ## Target States:
 - California
 - New York
 - Michigan

 ## Technology Stack